What can I do about my indigestion?

 - Diet A more bland diet will be of benefit.
 Try to avoid spicy rich foods.
 Avoid chocolate, citrus fruit or juices, coffee and alcohol.
 Having small frequent meals rather than large meals can also help.
 Avoid eating within two to three hours of going to bed.
 Sometimes a milk drink when you retire will help.

-- Medications Most antacids are safe.
-Try to avoid antacids with an aluminium base.
+- Medications Over the counter antacids are safe.
+Try to avoid antacids with an aluminium or magnesium base.
 Mylanta, Mucaine, Gaviscon are the most popular antacids.
-If more severe Omeprazole (20mg 1-2/day) shoudl be considered.
-Omeprazole belongs to a family of drugs called proton pump inhibitors or PPIs.
-This type of drug is often used when antacids or H2 blockers fail.
+If more severe Nexium (over the counter purchase) or Omeprazole (prescription purchase) should be considered.
+Nexium and Omeprazole belongs to a family of drugs called proton pump inhibitors or PPIs.
+This type of drug is often used when antacids fail.
 PPIs block the secretion of acid from the stomach.
+They are category B2 and so considered safe in pregnancy.

 - Position Lying flat will often make the situation worse.
 It is best to stay more upright.
 If you can. use extra pillows when sleeping at night.